Prosecco & Petals

 Scroll down for the pros and cons of the three main wedding catering options; wedding venue catering, external catering suppliers and bespoke food and drink vendors.

-In-house wedding catering provided directly the wedding venue will give a reasonably seamless service.
+In-house wedding catering provided directly by the wedding venue will give a reasonably seamless service.
 This option will cover food, beverages and associated set up, service and equipment.
-Couples will typically select canapes, wine, wedding breakfast menu and buffet from a pre-defined list of options.
-All inclusive wedding venue packages will often coordinate the entire catering process to make it simple and stress-free.
+Couples will typically select canapés, wine, wedding breakfast menu and buffet from a pre-defined list of options.
+All-inclusive wedding venue packages will often coordinate the entire catering process to make it simple and stress-free.

 In-house catering is suitable for couples who want a seamless, stress-free food option.
 Venue catering will generally provide a selection of tried and tested options that appeal to a range of tastes and budgets.

 External full-service catering will require more research to find the right provider.
-Where venues do not offer catering, it can be easier to get recommendations, but those that offer in-house services may require more requirements or corkage fees.
-Before embarking on this option, it is worth making cost comparison and looking avenue food reviews to make sure your extra effort is worth it.
+Where venues do not offer catering, it can be easier to get recommendations, but those venues that offer in-house services may be selective about vendors you can use and also apply corkage fees if you do not use their beverage services.
+Before embarking on this option, it is worth making comparing costs and looking at food reviews extensively.

-Food and Beverage catering will require a lot of time to ensure that the right caterer is sourced and that complimentary suppliers are all booked and organised.
+Food and beverage catering will require a lot of time to ensure that the right caterer is sourced and that complementary suppliers are all booked and organised.
 This rustic option will often put more pressure on a couple and their friends/family to set up and clear away.

 Average independent food vendors costs: £30 – £40 per head.